 My name is Evan Cole.
 I’m 35.
 I’m the oldest of three brothers.
 The middle one is 26.
 The youngest is 23.
 There’s a 15-YEAR GAP between me and the youngest, and that gap didn’t make me a mentor.
 It made me the DEFAULT ADULT.

 Our mother didn’t announce her disappearances.
 She just DIDN’T COME HOME.
-Sometimes it was TREE DAYS.
+Sometimes it was THREE DAYS.
 Sometimes it stretched into a WEEK.
 I learned to stop asking where she was and start adjusting.
 I checked the fridge.
 I counted what cash was left.
 I reset alarms.
 I rewrote plans.

 Boyfriends came through the house like short-term rentals.
 New faces, new rules, new moods.
 When she left with them, I took over everything that couldn’t wait.
 I signed school notes.
 I answered phone calls.
 I told teachers she was “working late.”
 I made sure my brothers showed up clean and fed.